 At six weeks patients usually are allowed full weightbearing out of the cast or boot.
-Physical therapy is started to restore ankle range of motion.
-Strengthening of the calf muscles and Achilles is gradually allowed as the tendon heals.
+You may start physical therapy to restore ankle range of motion.
+Your surgeon will gradually allow strengthening exercise for the calf muscles and Achilles as the tendon heals.
 Patients usually

-are able to return to full activity by six months.
-It may be more than a year before a patient achieves full recovery.
+are able to return to full activity by six months, but it may be more than a year before they achieve full recovery.

 Risks and Complications